 The Kings and Canucks played another memorable preseason game on Sept.
 21, 2017.
 The two rivals met in Shanghai in the first-ever NHL game played in China.
 Nearly 11,000 fans watched the Kings win 5-2, thanks to a pair of goals by Tanner Pearson.

 Happy Birthday to You

-A total of 19 current and former NHL players have been born on Sept.
+A total of 19 current and former NHL players were born on Sept.
 21.

 On Jan.
-28, 1937, Morenz’s career is ended when his leg is severely broken after he is hit while is skate is stuck in the boards.
-He never leaves the hospital and a blood clot eventually causes his death on March 8, 1937.
+28, 1937, Morenz’s career ended when his leg was severely broken after being hit while his skate was stuck in the boards.
+He never left the hospital as a blood clot eventually caused his death on March 8, 1937.
 He was part of the Hockey Hall of Fame’s first induction class in 1945.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.